Kaushansky Lab

 Host-Based Drug Discovery

 Our research is driven by a deep curiosity about the fundamental properties by which pathogens control their hosts.
-We are inspired to focus our efforts on malaria and other infectious disease because of their massive worldwide impact.
-By identifying specific needs that the malaria parasite has in the liver, we can target these host factors with drugs, and eliminate the malaria parasite.
+We are inspired to focus our efforts on malaria and other infectious diseases because of their massive worldwide impact.
+By identifying specific needs that the malaria parasite has in the liver, we can target these host factors with drugs and eliminate the malaria parasite.

 Insectaries

-Our work and the work of colleagues critically depend on malaria parasite infection in mosquitoes and production of sporozoites for lab experiments.
+Our work and the work of colleagues critically depend on malaria parasite infection in mosquitoes and the production of sporozoites for lab experiments.
 We maintain state-of-the-art insectaries that breed and house Anopheles mosquitoes.
 Mosquitoes are infected with rodent malaria parasites and with Plasmodium falciparum, which are maintained under safe containment conditions.
 Malaria parasite mosquito stages are then isolated and used for experimentation.
 Infected mosquitoes are also used for malaria challenge studies of human volunteers in our Malaria Clinical Trials Center.
-Learn more.
+Learn more about the CGIDR insectaries.

 Our Best Hope in Fighting Global Disease Is Open Collaboration